A new documentary about The Sopranos is a must-watch for fans of the iconic crime series.

 We learn that Tony, the ultimate anti-hero, was partly drawn from the character complexities of his creator.

-The second episode really delves into iconic episodes from the Sopranos including University, Pine Barrens and Made in America (the divisive series finale).
+The second episode really delves into iconic episodes from The Sopranos, including University, Pine Barrens and Made in America (the divisive series finale).

-Behind the scenes footage from filming also adds to the nostalgia of the documentary, along with audition tapes.
+Behind the scenes footage from filming adds to the nostalgia of the documentary, along with audition tapes.

 Older interviews with the late Tony Sirico (Paulie Gualtieri) and Gandolfini are also used well over the course of the two episodes.